deasek/excel-analysis-api/README.md

 - Doesn't use database (may be worth to store processing results or cache them)
 - May be extended with extra processing (like counting values, extra validations etc)
 - Extra work work required to support example excel file provided in task description (multi sheet, no explicit header with columns etc)
+- Current setup isn't proper for production deployment (uses django app server).
+May be worth to add application server like gunicorn and update Dockerfile to use it (with runserver used only in docker-compose).